greg-raven/Uncommon-Sense/_posts/2020-05-17-the-law-vs-fads.md

 tag: 'Ann Coulter'
 ---

-When conservative judges strike down laws, it’s because of what’s in the Constitution.
-When liberal judges strike down laws, it’s because of what’s in *The New York Times.*
+When conservative judges strike down laws, it's because of what's in the Constitution.
+When liberal judges strike down laws, it's because of what's in *The New York Times.*